 Family stressing you out at holiday gatherings?
-Lighten the mood this year when you go to cut the turkey with a chainsaw.
+Command the attention you deserve when you whip out a chainsaw to carve the turkey.
 While an actual chainsaw would be entertaining, we’d suggest the Mighty Carver, an electric carving knife which won’t end up destroying the bird or your dining table.

 Whether you roast or fry, there are lots of different ways to prepare your Thanksgiving bird.
 The guys at BOSSlaser like to make their turkey from wood.
 It’s not as tender or tasty that way, but we’re sure it’s got lots of fiber.
 Have access to a laser cutter?
 Grab the design file from MAKE CNC.

 “188º?
 Get out of there!
 It’s gonna blow!”
 Stephen Colbert dropped by the Butterball offices to help out home chefs as they attempt to properly cook their Thanksgiving turkeys.
 If the late night thing doesn’t work out, he’s got career potential as a customer service rep.

 “It’s bad and good at the same time.”
 While we’re good with yams and cranberries, some of the turkey day side dishes of the past seem a little bizarre, like oyster shooters and pickled walnuts.
 Bon Appétit asked kids to try some sides from the past 100 years.